GabeStah/coeus/README.md

 ## TODO

+### Compression

+- [x] Integrate response payload compression.

-### Performance Check: Retrieve User from Database on Every Request
+### Performance Check: Cache In-Memory User Data

-- Using JWT payload to determin Policy is preferred for speed, but the only means of disabling a User for an Admin is to wait for JWT token expiration.
+- Using JWT payload to determine Policy is preferred for speed, but the only means of disabling a User for an Admin is to wait for JWT token expiration.
-- If not a significant performance loss, checking User Database record before processing request allows for immediate revocation of JWT / User Policy permissions.
+- Cache User db permissions in-memory for validation against request.
+Update in-memory cache on any relevant `/user` successful endpoint request.
+- Use `coeus.users` `hash` property for fast validation, comparing JWT hash to in-memory hash.

+Generate `hash` when:

+- User document inserted into db
+- User document updated in db

 ### /data/delete Logic Check: `_id` Property